An ultrastable and robust single-photon emitter in hexagonal boron nitride: Results and discussion

 (iv) For the state (11)$\sim$(16) in Fig. 3, the $g^{(2)}(0)$ and fluorescence intensity both decrease.
 After the SPE is brought back to the atmosphere conditions and relaxed for days, the SPE in the state (16) recovers to the same as the origin state (1).
 The performance (iv) demonstrates the robustness of the SPE, i.e., the perfect quantum performances recoverability even after that is entirely destroyed.

-The above nontrivial performances are obviously related to the pressure-dependent deformation of the bubble inside the hBN flake at the SPE region.
-Since the profile of the spatial strain applied on the vdW membrane can be directly mapped to the spatial-bandgap profile, the spatially-funnelled bandgap can be generated from the point-like strain induced by the bubble \cite{Feng2012,Hong2015,Johari2012,Roldan2015}.
-The profile of the bubble and related deformation strain expand with the decrease of external pressures, therefore, the strain-induced enhanced fluorescence at the SPE region would be tuned by the external pressure.
+The above nontrivial performances could be related to the pressure-dependent deformation of the blister inside the hBN flake at the SPE region.
+Since the profile of the spatial strain applied on the vdW membrane can be directly mapped to the spatial-bandgap profile, the funnelled or valley-shape spatial bandgap can be generated from the strain induced by the blister \cite{Feng2012,Hong2015,Johari2012,Roldan2015}.
+The profile of the blister and related deformation strain expand with the decrease of external pressures, therefore, the strain-induced enhanced fluorescence at the SPE region would be tuned by the external pressure.
+It should be noted that the photoluminescence response takes multiple hours under the external-pressures tuning as shown in Fig. 3(a), which may be related to the slow diffusion of the molecules trapped in the blister.
+The trapped molecules would diffuse among the multiple layers of hBN flake, and lead to the slow expansion of blister under the low pressure.